Finxx1/PixieCDT/README.md

 + INILib - A library for reading keys from INI files.
 + StrLib - A library for creating strings.
 + LogLib - A library for logging stuff.
++ TimeLib - A library for getting the time.